 Iterum Therapeutics to Provide Business Update and Report Fourth Quarter and Full Year 2022 Financial Results on March 16, 2023

-/EIN News/ -- DUBLIN, Ireland and CHICAGO, March 09, 2023 (GLOBE NEWSWIRE) -- Iterum Therapeutics plc (Nasdaq: ITRM) (the Company), a clinical-stage pharmaceutical company focused on developing next generation oral and IV antibiotics to treat infections caused by multi-drug resistant pathogens in both community and hospital settings, today announced that the Company will release its fourth quarter and fully year 2022 financial results before the open of the U.S. financial markets on Thursday, March 16, 2023.
+DUBLIN, Ireland and CHICAGO, March 09, 2023 (GLOBE NEWSWIRE) -- Iterum Therapeutics plc ITRM (the Company), a clinical-stage pharmaceutical company focused on developing next generation oral and IV antibiotics to treat infections caused by multi-drug resistant pathogens in both community and hospital settings, today announced that the Company will release its fourth quarter and fully year 2022 financial results before the open of the U.S. financial markets on Thursday, March 16, 2023.
 Management will host a conference call at 8:30 a.m.
-ET that day to discuss the Company’s financial results and provide an update on its business.
+ET that day to discuss the Company's financial results and provide an update on its business.

 To access the call please dial 844-200-6205 (domestic) or 929-526-1599 (international) and refer to Access Code 846586.
 To pre-register for this call, please go to the following link: https://events.q4inc.com/attendee/321550352.
 The audio webcast can be accessed under "Financials & Filings" in the Investors section of the Company's website at www.iterumtx.com following the call.